 A Word About Programmers

-Programming a USB Arduino board is really easy - connect the USB cable, install the FTDI drivers (which should happen automatically anyway), select the board, the serial port, then upload the sketch.
+Programming a USB Arduino board is really easy - connect the USB cable, install the FTDI drivers (which should happen automatically anyway), select the board, the serial port, the processor, then upload the sketch.

 Carefully push the wires into the pipe,